Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-4.md

 G'rung: You no look like flame.
 ~~~

-Baka asks what gods are followed in this place.
+Baka asks Vezmoba what gods are followed in this place.
 He is told that there are three major deities worshipped in the town.
 Meleki of the forest who is worshipped by the foragers and the carpenters; Sylvanas, the god of wild nature whose symbol is an oak leaf \[It was his will that this mound thing accosted us\]; and Domona, the goddess of rivers and healing whose symbol is of a river meandering in the forest.
 Baka and G'rung go over the alter and share a blessing.
 These latter two deities are worshipped by everyone in the town.

 Baka takes the G'rung over to the altar and offers a blessing to the local deities and Koseth.
 Baka uses simple language to get G'rung to understand, and G'rung nods silently along.

-Upon seeing more and more people leave the church, and that things are startgin to wind down, Tezzaran directs the party to go the Rivers Bounty and picks up Nightingale who is outside who was drawing a sketch of the town.
+Upon seeing more and more people leave the church, and that things are startgin to wind down, Tezzaran directs the party to go the Rivers Bounty and picks up Nightingale who found the church too crowded for her taste.
+She was outside drawing a sketch of the town.
 Tezzaran gives it a perusal and offers some words of encouragement about the piece as he holds up the work against the horizon.

 ~~~
-Tezzaran: We're going to the Rivers Bounty
+Tezzaran: We're going to the Rivers Bounty.
 Nightingale: <General hubbub of noises you'd find in a crowded place> *tilts head to the side questioningly*
 Tezzaran: Yes, but I don't know whether the place is going to be busy.
 Nightingale: *raises hood and shrinks a bit*
 ~~~

 ### The Rivers Bounty

-In the Rivers Bounty, the place is ratehr busy.
-There is a very noticeable white-skinned red-haired tiefling is running around (Barakas) behind the bar.
+In the Rivers Bounty, the place is rather busy.
+There is a very noticeable white-skinned red-haired tiefling running around (Barakas) behind the bar.
 The place looks too busy for just one person to be running things.
-The party makes their way over to the bar, and Nightingale goes off to the quietest place she can find, a small table with one seat.
+The party makes their way over to the bar, and Nightingale immediately goes off to the quietest place she can find, a small table with one seat.
 Bastion follows her and stands beside the table.
 ~~~
 Tezzaran: Hello!
 Barakas: Very busy.
-I need to serve him, him, them and then them, and then i'll get to you.
+I need to serve him, him, them and then them, and then I'll get to you.
 Tezzaran: That's fine.
 I'm happy to wait.
 ~~~
 Tezzaran offers to buy a round of drinks for everyone, and asks people what they want.
 ~~~
 Baka: I'll have a wine please, but can you make it warm?
 Oriaanna: A wine for me as well please.
-Tezaran: I think i'll try that ale that Damacos recommended.
+Tezaran: I think I'll try that ale that Damacos recommended.
 Tezaran: What about Nightingale and Bastion?
-Oriaanna: *Goes over to the where Nightingale and Bastion are* Would you like a drink.
+Oriaanna: *Goes over to the where Nightingale and Bastion are* Would you like a drink?
 Bastion: I would like the stiff drink please.
-Nightingale: seeeing everyone else in the place has at least one galss in front of them *nods head*
+Nightingale: seeeing everyone else in the place has at least one glass in front of them *nods head*
 Oriaanna: What would you like, ale?
 Nightingale: *shrugs indifferently*
 Oriaanna: Wine?
 Nightingale: *shrugs indifferently*
 Oriaanna: Liquor?
 Nightingale: *completely lost*
-Passing bartender: I think you'll find it's either ale or water Where do you think we grow the grapes to make wine?
+Passing bartender: I think you'll find it's either ale or water.
+Where do you think we grow the grapes to make wine?
 Oriaanna: *walks back to the bar* They only do ale or water here.
 Tezzaran: 6 Riverweed ales it is!
 Oriaanna, you don't look so pleased about this.
-Oriaanna: It's fine i'll have a beer.
+Oriaanna: It's fine I'll have a ale.
 Tezzaran: Is this fine with you Baka?
 Baka: As long as it's warm.
 ~~~